- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

-Vermont is one of few states that you can drive from one end to the other in a day or less.
-We love how quick and easy it is to get around the Green Mountain State.
-But Vermont is meant to be explored, with its mountain vistas, winding roads, and the unique businesses that call it home.
+Vermont is one of few states that you can drive from one end to the other in a day or less, lending itself perfectly to a Vermont road trip!
+We love how quick and easy it is to get around the Green Mountain State, but Vermont is meant to be explored, with its mountain vistas, winding roads, and the unique businesses that call it home.

 We recommend starting your Vermont adventure in Bennington, a quaint town located on Vermont’s southern border.
 Bennington is home to a number of shops, restaurants, and museums.
 Grab breakfast at Papa Pete’s (home of the giant pancakes!) or the historic Blue Benn Diner.
 Then, head to Fiddlehead at Four Corners art gallery or Bennington Potters.
 Spend some time exploring Hawkins House Craftsmarket and satisfy your sweet tooth at Village Chocolate Shop.

-If you visit from May through October, we recommend making a stop at the Bennington Battle Monument and taking the elevator to the top for panoramic views of three states.
+If you are taking your road trip through Vermont from May through October, we recommend making a stop at the Bennington Battle Monument and taking the elevator to the top for panoramic views of three states.

 In the afternoon, hit the road on Historic Route 7 to Manchester.
 Manchester is well-known for its outlets, so plan to spend the afternoon shopping.
 You don’t want to miss the treasures you find in Manchester’s local offerings though, so a stop at Northshire Bookstore, Manchester Wood, or Perfectpiece consignment shop are a must.

 While you’re there, stop at Orvis to feed the trout (or try your hand at fly fishing).
-Stop by Double Hex, Depot Street Burgers, or Garlic John’s for dinner and rest your head at the Inn at Manchester.
-If you visit in summer, a trip up Skyline Drive to Mount Equinox will make your day
+Stop by Double Hex or Depot Street Burgers for dinner and rest your head at the Inn at Manchester or one of the other top hotels in the area.
+If you are taking your VT road trip in summer, a trip up Skyline Drive to Mount Equinox will make your day.

 The Inn at Manchester makes a great breakfast, or you can climb the stairs of Up for Breakfast, a quaint eatery in the heart of Manchester.
 After you eat, head to Londonderry and explore Stratton Mountain.
-At 3,875 feet, Stratton offers unparalleled skiing and riding in southern Vermont.
+At 3,875 feet, Stratton offers unparalleled skiing and riding in southern Vermont and is one of the top ski resorts in the state.
 In the warmer months, discover Stratton Village that’s home to shops, restaurants, an iconic clock tower, and more.

 Wake up early and head to Plymouth, where the 30th President of the United States was born and raised.
 The Calvin Coolidge Homestead is a National Historic Landmark, featuring an old church, school house, cheese factory, store and post office, barns, walking trails, and more.
 Coolidge and seven generations of his family are laid to rest in Plymouth.
 You could spend the whole day here, but we recommend picking up after lunch and heading to Woodstock.

-Woodstock is home to a variety of shops, art galleries, and more.
+Woodstock is home to a variety of shops, art galleries, and some of the cutest covered bridges in VT, and is the perfect addition to any trip to New England.
 Explore its walkable downtown lined with shops or head to Billings Farm & Museum and get face-to-face with horses, cows, sheep, and other animals – small and large.

-Hang your hat at The Woodstocker B&B, Sleep Woodstock Motel, or 506 on the River Inn.
+There are many incredible inns and hotels in the area, but you won’t go wrong hanging your hat at The Woodstocker B&B, Sleep Woodstock Motel, or 506 on the River Inn.
+If you’re looking for a luxury place to stay for a romantic New England road trip stop, consider The Woodstock Inn and Resort; it’s pricy, but the WOW factor is through the roof!
 For dinner, we recommend Worthy Kitchen and its farm-to-table New American eats, or for a more eclectic menu, The Prince & The Pauper Restaurant.

 Rise and shine.
-Your day starts with a car ride to Montpelier, Vermont’s capital city.
+Day 4 of your road trip through Vermont starts with a car ride to Montpelier, Vermont’s capital city and one of the best places to live in the state.
 Stop by our Statehouse and marvel at the building’s gold dome and the Greek Goddess of Agriculture.
 In the warmer months, tulips and other flowers line the entrance to the capital building, making it even more beautiful.
 Then head down to The Vermont History Museum.
 Don’t expect fast food for lunch though.
 Montpelier is the only state capital without a McDonalds.
 We suggest saving your appetite until you reach Waterbury, the next stop in your journey.

-Waterbury is a culinary gem.
-We’re sure there’s not a bad place to eat there.
+Waterbury is a culinary gem and we’re sure there’s not a bad place to eat there.
 Try The Reservoir, Prohibition Pig, or the ZenBarn.
-For a super unique experience, visit The Blue Stone.
+For a super unique VT road trip experience, visit The Blue Stone.
 The restaurant is home to a vintage well stone resurrected from a farmhouse near Rutland, Vermont.
 It now serves as a communal bar table and is the perfect spot to share a pizza with friends and family.
-No Vermont road trip is complete without a stop at the Ben & Jerry’s Factory.
-They offer a cool tour that provides an inside-look at how the favorite ice cream is made, and the grounds are a fun place for adults and kids alike.
+And of course, no Vermont road trip is complete without a stop at the Ben & Jerry’s Factory.
+They offer a cool tour that provides an inside-look at how America’s favorite ice cream is made, and the grounds are a fun place for adults and kids alike.
 Stop by the scoop shop to grab your favorite in a cone.

 Head to Burlington and check in at Hotel Vermont, an independent hotel offering an authentic Vermont experience with Vermont-made products in each room.
 Rest up; you’ve got a busy day tomorrow.